 I know when he’s thirsty, and I sometimes can tell when he has the use the bathroom.

 I’m not perfect at this.
 There are times when I get it wrong.

 I can see when they’re frustrated.
-Or are trying to decide if they should talk to me about something or not.
+Or are trying to decide whether they should talk to me about something.

-It’s opened the door for a lot of deep discussions with my kids.
+It’s opened the door for many deep discussions with my kids.

 15 Lessons from an Angelman Syndrome Mom